Selecting Your Website Hosting Service

 STATISTICS AND USAGE REPORTING

-The hosting of email is often bound with website hosting and falls under the same hosting service.
+The hosting of email, because of the common domain use, is often bound with website hosting and falls under the same hosting service.
 The facilities and tools offered by the hosting service to manage mail services make your life easy or difficult.
 This is an important enough subject to have its own section.

 Best Web Hosting in 2018